Why aren’t my reminder settings being honored?Issue

 If an envelope uses multiple templates, then the Reminder and Expiration settings from the last template to be applied to the envelope will be used.
 As above, a sender can manually edit these settings after applying all templates, and the manual entries will be used instead of what the last template had.

-If the envelope is being created by an external source (the sender is not logging directly into DocuSign, but is instead using a different program to send documents to DocuSign for signature), then the instructions provided within that program’s API call will take priority over all other settings.
-If that program is not supplying Reminder and Expiration instructions when the envelopes are being created, then DocuSign will follow the hierarchy listed above, and either use the settings in the template (if a template is used), or the account’s default settings (if no template is used).
+If the envelope is being created via the DocuSign API, then the instructions provided within that program’s API call will take priority over all other settings.
+If that program is not supplying Reminder and Expiration in the updateNotificationSettings, then DocuSign will follow the hierarchy listed above.

 When a template is created, it acquires the account’s current Reminder and Expiration settings by default.
 The creator of the template would have to manually adjust these settings if they wish to use different rules from the account’s defaults.
 Once the template is created, it keeps whatever Reminder and Expiration settings it held.
 If the creator configured these settings manually, then this is what the template will hold.
 If the creator did not adjust these settings, then they will be the Reminder and Expiration settings set for the account at that time.